candacelax/grounded-vision-parser/README.md

 # Grounded semantic parser

-This is the code for our paper [Grounding language acquisition by training semantic parsers using captioned videos](https://www.aclweb.org/anthology/D18-1285).
+This is the code for our paper [Grounding language acquisition by training semantic parsers using captioned videos](https://www.aclweb.org/anthology/D18-1285) at EMNLP 2018.
 Please cite us if you use our code or data and feel free to reach out with any questions.

 ## Running the Project